Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Select the bookmark you created from the results list.

-1. On the right pane, scroll down and select the **Investigate** button. **Hint:** It might take a couple of minutes to show the investigation graph.
+1. On the right pane, scroll down and select the **Investigate** button.

-1. Explore the Investigation graph.
-Notice the high number of *Related alerts* for *WINServer*.
+1. Explore the investigation graph.
+It should provide an interactive, visual map of the entities (users, IP addresses, and hosts) and their relationships, as derived from the query results. **Hint:** It may take a few minutes for the graph to appear.
+Feel free to skip it if you are short on time.

 1. Close the *Investigation* graph window by selecting the **X** in the top-right of the window.

 1. Hide the right blade by selecting the **>>** icon and then scroll right until you see the ellipsis **(...)** icon.